ABOUT

 RESEARCH

-Currently, I am not involved in any research projects.
-However, I am seeking research opportunities in embedded systems, computer architecture, robotics, and IoT.
-Interested in projects involving hardware-software integration, autonomous systems, and intelligent physical computing.
+Seeking research opportunities in Embedded Systems, Power Electronics, ML, and Communication.
+Interested in projects involving hardware-software integration, and autonomous systems.
 Building foundational skills through Arduino projects and self-directed learning while progressing through Electrical Engineering coursework.
-If you have any suggestions or would like to collaborate, please feel free to reach out!